deanishe/alfred-workflow/doc/tutorial2.rst

 the pidfile (line 94) and get on with the updating our posts cache.
 We wrap the code in a ``try … except … finally`` clause to ensure we delete the pidfile at the end (lines 117–119).
-This is basically a duplication of what we do earlier in the script, but belt-and-braces approach is generally a good thing.
+This is basically a duplication of what we do earlier in the script, but a belt-and-braces approach is generally a good thing.

 The ``except`` clause (lines 113–115) is to trap the :class:`~workflow.workflow.PasswordNotFound`